darrenstarr/cdptools/README.md

 This code is all kernel mode at this time.
 This is sadly because I don't know enough about kernel development to create a new address family for sockets.
 I'm not even sure if this can be done using a simple kernel module that isn't submitted for a pull request.

+### Scrubbing

+I hate the ideo of scrubbing as it's generally reserved for trying to cause issues with code through a blind and brute force method.
+As this is a kernel module, it is worth while to look into this.

+### MAC addresses flooding/spoofing

+It is theoretically possible that if a device running this code is connected to a non-CDP aware broadcast domain and someone were to intentionally spoof a lot of packets into the broadcast domain, it could become very memory intensive for the kernel.
+A good idea would be to limit the number of known neighbors either globally and/or per interface.

+### Configuration

+There are no real configuration settings at this time.
+I don't really understand the kernel module mechanisms for setting configuration.
+From what I have been told, there is some sort of configuration API that has been introduced to the kernel tree.
+As such, I'll consider whether to just make parameters or whether to use the configuration interface when the decision becomes interesting to me.
+At this time, I simply enable CDP on all Ethernet (or wireless) interfaces on the device as this fits my needs.

+### IPv6 in the address list

+Currently, the code does not enumerate and include IPv6 addresses in the transmitted packets.
+This should be corrected soon.